abevoelker/blog/source/_posts/2012-07-09-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

 that had tortured me at the first full-time programming job that I ever had:
 OpenEdge ABL.
 Shortly after writing that post, I quit my job and moved to a new city, where I got a job contracting as a Ruby developer.
-I'm much happier at my new job, but every once in awhile I would think of the plan that I had made and check up on the Progress community areas, kind of like stalking an ex-lover on Facebook.
+I'm much happier at my new job, but every once in awhile I would think back on my time with OpenEdge and how I never really got to revolutionize it like I wanted to (yeah, I like to set the bar high).
+I sometimes would find myself checking in on the Progress community areas to see if anything's changed, kind of like stalking an ex-lover on Facebook.

 Little has changed in Progress-land, it seems from my visits.
 People are still drinking